astropy/astropy-helpers/README.rst

 This command will automatically build the package, install it to a temporary directory, and run the tests using `pytest <http://pytest.org/>`_ on this installed version.
-Note that the bulk of this command is actually defined in ``astropy.tests.command.AstropyTest`` - here we simply define the custom setuptools command.
+Note that the bulk of this command is actually defined in ``astropy.tests.command.AstropyTest``, because that allows the test machinery to operate outside a setuptools command.
+This, here we simply define the custom setuptools command.

 **python setup.py sdist**